 Some people use this oil topically to treat psoriasis, claiming that it controls the speed of skin cell production and reduces inflammation.
 More research is needed to support these claims.

 Treatment of stress

 Psoriasis and stress go hand in hand, and THC has been shown to relieve stress.
-However, researchers note that while low doses of THC can produce stress-relieving effects, higher doses may actually have a negative effect on mood.
+But researchers note that while low doses of THC can produce stress-relieving effects, higher doses may negatively affect mood.

 Cannabinoids hold the key

 Cannabinoids are active chemicals found in cannabis plants.
 Your body

 Cannabis holds promise for treating the symptoms of psoriasis.
 It’s well-established that cannabis can be useful in controlling pain.
 But more research is needed to determine if it’s safe and effective.

 The manner in which cannabis is used also needs more testing.
 Cannabis can be used in a variety of forms, including: